top of page

 What makes Thrive Perinatal & Thrive Women's and Children's Health different from other services?

-As an accredited GP and with substantial experience and training in women's health, perinatal care and lactation/breastfeeding medicine, Dr Bradley provides a "one stop shop" service.
-She will take a thorough medical history, make an assessment, organise investigations if needed, make a diagnosis, create a management plan and provide advice on any perinatal issues, such as postnatal recovery, mental health concerns, infant health concerns, breast or bottle feeding advice and support, vaccination counselling etc. She can also prescribe medication, refer to specialists, organise referrals and arrange blood tests and investigations.
-Dr Bradley also offers relevant advice and guidance to women both before and during their pregnancy journey who may have any questions or concerns.
+As an accredited GP and with substantial experience and training in women's health, perinatal care, fertility and lactation/breastfeeding medicine, Dr Bradley provides a "one stop shop" service.
+She will take a thorough medical history, make an assessment, organise investigations if needed, make a diagnosis, create a management plan and provide advice on any women's health, children's health or perinatal issues, such as postnatal recovery, mental health concerns, infant health concerns, breast or bottle feeding advice and support, vaccination counselling etc.

 Can I see you for other GP-related medical concerns?